erictrinh/erictrinh.github.io/_posts/2013-10-13-sub-view-events.md

 ---
 layout: post
-title:  "Why are my sub-view events gone?"
+title:  "Why are my Backbone sub-view events gone?"
 ---

 I stumbled into a head-scratching bug the other day while writing a Backbone view.
 The view in question had a sub-view, something like this: